 This broadcast Q&A session with the Pharmacist is one great service by Priceline Pharmacy West Brunswick.
-It aims to provide general advice to help customers better understand the medications and other pharmacy treatment that they need to take or consider.
+It aims to provide general advice by answering pharmacy questions to help customers better understand the medications or treatment that they need to take or consider.

 Hey, it’s Alvin from Priceline Pharmacy, West Brunswick.
 Today we’ve just got some … we’re doing this regular Fridays Question & Answer sessions here on Facebook, so if you have any questions, we’ll do our very best to answer them for you.
 If you’re popping online, we can answer them for you as well.
 Some of the questions that users or our fans have put through this week, we’ll just go through them.

 1st Question: Why do people need to show their driver’s license when they buy codeine?